pmalmgren/dotfiles/README.md

-# My Cloud Development Environment
+# My Containerized Software Development Environment

-I use this for software development on my iPad.
+All of my dotfiles, a Dockerfile, and a Makefile for building and running my development environment.

-## Running from Docker
+## Running in Docker

 The Makefile should take care of everything for you.
 It exposes the following arguments:

   - `PERSISTENT_PATH` - this is the full path of the directory on your machine (or cloud VM) that you want to mount into the Docker container
   - `PERSISTENT_DIR` - the directory, relative to `USERNAME`'s home directory, to mount the `PERSISTENT_PATH`
-  - `USERNAME` - the username
+  - `USERNAME` - the username and home directory to launch the development shell with

 ```
 $ make run SSH_DIR=~/.ssh USERNAME=me PERSISTENT_PATH=$(cwd)/persistent